top of page

 Classic Lady Judging Criteria

-Considered the length of skirt/dress, a knee length or full skirt and tailored
+• Considered the length of skirt/dress, a knee length or full skirt are desired

 Outstanding Millinery Judging Criteria

-Headwear must be styled with season and theme in mind
+• Headwear must be styled appropriate to season and theme

 Contemporary Lady Judging Criteria